 Sophomore - 5 Credits; Junior - 10 Credits; Senior - 15 Credits.
 In addition to having earned 10 Credits, a student must be in his/her third year of high school to be considered a Junior.
 22 credits are required for graduation.
-Any student entering into ACES, or other credit recovery program outside of Newton Schools, on or after 2019-2020, will not be eligible to walk in the graduation ceremonies at the end of the year, unless they have accumulated at least 15 credit hours in a traditional school setting.

 PROMOTION/PLACEMENT/RETENTION-GRADES 7 AND 8